What Causes Hearing Loss?

 Implantable devices include:

-The implants may enable sufficient hearing for better understanding of speech.
+These implants offer sufficient hearing for a better understanding of speech.
 The doctor will inform you if you are a suitable candidate for any of these surgeries.
-Usually, you will undergo several and audiological tests to assess your candidacy for such implants.
+Usually, you will undergo several audiological tests to assess your candidacy for such implants.

 Assistive Listening Devices (ALDs)